Feeding The Hungry Ghosts During Pchum Ben Ancestors Festival

-The chicken pieces were beautifully cooked – soft and succulent, not chewy and overcooked as they are in most restaurants – and the juices, both the broth for the stew and the herb soup were light yet complex and perfectly balanced, not overly sweet as they tended to be here.
-It was fantastic.
+The chicken pieces were beautifully cooked — soft and succulent, not chewy and overcooked as they are in most restaurants — and the juices, both the broth for the stew and the herb soup, were light yet complex and perfectly balanced, not overly sweet as they tended to be.
+It was fantastic stuff.

-We each ate a couple more mouthfuls, just enough to show we were appreciative and had made an effort, but not too much, as we didn’t wish to appear greedy or disrespectful of the occasion.
-We offered the rest to our guide Nyphea, and after he was done, to the dirty little urchins that were the sweet kids who had gathered around us.
+We each ate a couple more mouthfuls.
+Just enough to show we were appreciative and had made an effort, but not too much, as we didn’t wish to appear greedy or disrespectful of the occasion.
+We offered the rest to our guide Nyphea, and after he was done, to the dirty little urchins who had gathered around us.
 For it has to be said that while these people had been generous, they were by no means well-off.

 Some women and men wore crisp, laundered white shirts and freshly pressed trousers and long skirts and slipped off sandals at the entrance to the pagoda.
 Yet there were just as many people, if not more, who wore ragged clothing that hadn’t been washed in some time and recycled flip-flops made from recycled rubber tyres and children who were positively filthy who ran around barefoot.

 With smiles and thumbs-up we showed the cooks that we had indeed loved the food that they had so lovingly and expertly made, and then we shared our bowls and spoons with those dirty little kids who followed us around practicing their English.
-Those hungry ghosts were going to have a very good feed that day.
+Those hungry ghosts were going to have a very good feed.

 How to experience Pchum Ben in Cambodia

 - The dates shift each year, however, in 2014, the 3-day public holiday should take place from Friday 26 to Sunday 28 September, although rituals will occur at pagodas over twelve days leading up to the holiday.
 Note: there are conflicting dates on the government and tourism websites as to when this holiday will occur, so check again in mid-2014.